virginballoon/virginballoon/README.md

 ## About Me 🚀

-I'm a passionate **[Software engineer at ALX]** with experience in **[C language]**.
+I'm a passionate **[Software engineer student at ALX]** with experience in **[C language]**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **[JS, CSS and HTML]**
 - 🔭 Working on: **[Becoming a fullstack developer]**